ballerina-attic/microservices-observability/README.md

    -p 5044:5044 docker.elastic.co/logstash/logstash:6.2.2
 ```

- - Configure filebeat to ship the ballerina logs
+ - Configure filebeat to ship the Ballerina logs

    i) Create a file named `filebeat.yml` with the following content
 ```